rachel-frederiksen/RachelF-Portfolio/final_project_2_RachelFrederiksen.md

 ### Conflict

 I will then transition into the conflict portion of the story, highlighting how nonunionized workers (on average) earn less than their unionized counterparts.
 If the original proponents for RTW legislation had any interest in paying their workers less in the long run, this may be a problematic connection to discover.
 Even if the intent wasn't malicious, lower union membership rates connects to more workers being paid less.
 Again, given the context of the 113-day strike of automotive workers, the connotations are not really positive.
-I will then use my fourth visualization (image 4) to show that difference much more visually.
+I will then use my fourth visualization to show that difference much more visually.

-Image 4:
+**Viz 4**
 <div class="flourish-embed flourish-chart" data-src="visualisation/11374068"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 After this visualization, I may introduce some information regarding the tensions in the U.S. regarding poor working conditions.
 I believe the visualization is enough conflict to move into the call to action, but user feedback will ultimately dictate this choice.
 This will mark the end of the conflict section.